Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Learning-based Modeling of Human-driven Vehicle

-\end{ceqn} where ${v}^{H}_*$ represents the velocity predictions of either the ARX model or GP+ARX model over $n$ samples in a testing data set, and ${v}^{H}_\text{act}$ denotes the actually measured velocities.
-The RMSE calculates the mean value of the model prediction errors on each testing data set, thus lower RMSE values indicate that the model provides more accurate modeling of the HVs.
-We calculated the average values of the RMSE of the ARX model and GP+ARX model with three testing data set, the average RMSE of the ARX model is 1.88, and the average RMSE of the ARX+GP model is 1.21.
-The ARX+GP model gains an approximate 35.64\% overall modeling accuracy improvement compared to the ARX model.
-In Fig. \ref{figure:gp_standard}, the improved modeling accuracy can also be directly viewed as the ARX+GP model fits the curves of the actual velocity data much better than the ARX model.
-This is especially true for the time steps during 200$-$600, 800$-$1200, and 1400$-$1800 when the velocities are around 10 m$/$s or 15 m$/$s, which have similar velocity profiles as the training data points.
+\end{ceqn} where ${v}^{H}_*$ represents either the ARX or the ARX+GP model's velocity predictions over $N$ samples in a testing dataset, and ${v}^{H}_\text{act}$ denotes the actual measured velocities.
+The RMSE measures the average magnitude of the prediction errors in the model across the testing datasets, so lower RMSE values indicate a higher level of accuracy in modeling the HVs.
+The ARX and ARX+GP model's RMSE results are summarized in Tab. \ref{tab:rmse_gp}.
+The average RMSE of the ARX model was found to be 1.88\,m$/$s, while the ARX+GP model achieved an average RMSE of 1.21\,m$/$s.
+This indicates an overall improvement in modeling accuracy of approximately 35.64\% for the ARX+GP model compared to the ARX model.
+The enhanced modeling accuracy is evident in Fig. \ref{figure:gp_standard}, where the ARX+GP model closely aligns with the actual velocity data curves compared to the ARX model.
+This improvement is particularly evident during time steps 200-600, 800-1200, and 1400-1800, where the velocities closely align with the training data points, especially around 10\,m$/$s or 15\,m$/$s.